 An AP MLD may recommend multi-link reconfiguration by sending an ML Reconfiguration Notify frame (notify frame for short) to an associated non-AP MLD.
 The notify frame may be transmitted over any link that has been set up between the AP MLD and the non-AP MLD, and shall contain a Reconfiguration variant Multi-Link element that follows the same rules as the Reconfiguration variant Multi-Link element included in an ML Reconfiguration Response frame when the Status Code field is set to REFUSED_WITH_SUGGESTED_LINKS, as defined in 36.3.6.2 (Basic reconfiguration procedure).

-In addition, if the AP MLD is recommending deletion of a link, either directly or through recommending that a non-AP STA associate with a new AP, and the AP MLD intends to delete the link at a future time, it shall set to 1 the Delete Imminent subfield in the Per-STA Control field of the per-STA profile of the AP whose link will be deleted, and the Delete Timer subfield to the number of target beacon transmission times (TBTTs) of that AP before the link is deleted, if it has not been deleted by the non-AP STA by then.
-The value indicated by the Delete Timer subfield shall be longer than the MLD max idle period.
+In addition, if the AP MLD is recommending deletion of a link or recommending that the associated non-AP STA on a link associate with a different affiliated AP, and the AP MLD intends to delete that link at a future time, it shall set to 1 the Delete Imminent subfield in the Per-STA Control field of the per-STA profile of the AP whose link will be deleted, and the Delete Timer subfield to the number of target beacon transmission times (TBTTs) of that AP before the link is deleted, if it has not been deleted by the non-AP STA by then.
+The value indicated by the Delete Timer subfield shall be longer than the MLD max idle period parameter of the target non-AP MLD.

 In response to an ML Reconfiguration Notify frame, a non-AP MLD may initiate reconfiguration following the procedure defined in 35.3.6.3 (Basic reconfiguration procedure).
 The ML configuration requested in the ML Reconfiguration Request frame should not conflict with the configuration suggested in the notify frame; specifically, the requested configuration should not include a link to an affiliated AP from an affiliated non-AP STA that is different from the affiliated non-AP STA that the AP MLD has suggested for that AP.